 The bonus you receive will depend on the product category your product falls under.
 To view your estimated referral bonus rate or to learn more about the Bonus program, visit the Brand Referral Bonus program help page.

 Currently, Amazon Attribution is still a beta program and only available to brand-registered, professional third-party sellers or vendors.

 If you are one of these sellers or vendors, the first step to getting started is to fill out a sign-up form or register through Seller Central.
-After you get your Attribution account set up, you can then start adding the products that correspond to the campaigns you’d like to track.
+After you set up your Attribution account, you can then start adding the products that correspond to the campaigns you’d like to track.